 - Use extreme caution with herbs purchased in other countries or through mail order.

 - Herbs can be part of an overall health maintenance program.
-Before taking any herbs, investigate a product thoroughly.
+Before taking any herbs, investigate the product thoroughly.

 Reliable sources to learn more about herbal therapy include:

-This information has been approved by Alexandra Wilson, RD, and Carrie Gleeksman, RD (June 2009).
+This information has been approved by Alexandra Wilson, RD, and Michelle MacDonald, RD (January 2014).